reinout91/cookiecutter-cpp/README.md

 cookiecutter-cpp
 ================

-A test-driven C++ project template built on CMake and GoogleTest
+A test-driven C++ project template built on CMake and GoogleTest, that uses Armadillo as an example.

 CMake is a fast and easy build tool.
 Use of GoogleTest test ensures robust code.